hdShang/arxiv-daily/docs/cs-RO/2025-10-30/papers/251026536v1-roboos-next-a-unified-memory-based-framework-for-lifelong-scalable-a.md

 ---
 layout: default
-title: RoboOS-NeXT: A Unified Memory-based Framework for Lifelong, Scalable, and Robust Multi-Robot Collaboration
+title: "RoboOS-NeXT: A Unified Memory-based Framework for Lifelong, Scalable, and Robust Multi-Robot Collaboration"
 ---

 # RoboOS-NeXT: A Unified Memory-based Framework for Lifelong, Scalable, and Robust Multi-Robot Collaboration